At a Glance#

 Two readings of this table.

 First, the regional spread is small.
-The top region (Hudson Valley at 87.76 percent) is roughly four points above the bottom region (Greater Boston at 83.90 percent).
-For comparison, the campus spread that phase 01 surfaced is 21 points.
-The dimension on which this institution varies most is not its regions but the campuses within those regions: Hudson Valley’s POU campus at 73.62 percent and SCH campus at 92.51 percent are 19 points apart, almost five times the regional spread.
+Setting aside Northern New England, whose 47 first attempts make its rate unstable, the substantial regions run from Hudson Valley at 88.54 percent down to Greater Boston at 83.36 percent, a spread of about five points.
+For comparison, the campus spread that phase 01 surfaced is 26 points.
+The dimension on which this institution varies most is not its regions but the campuses within those regions: Hudson Valley’s POU campus at 70.64 percent and SCH campus at 93.54 percent are nearly 23 points apart, more than four times the regional spread.
 Region is not the lever; campus is.

 The campus breakdown deepens the phase 01 discovery with confidence intervals and sample sizes.
 Reading the table requires the small-n caveat from the section above: campuses with fewer than fifty first-time attempts produce intervals too wide to draw conclusions from.